Vaisakhi: Date

 Vaisakhi is observed on the 13 or 14 April every year in the 21st century.
 However, in 1801 AD, it fell on 11 April.
 This is because the date of Vaisakhi and other Sankrantis keeps changing slowly over years.
 Vaisakhi would fall on 29 April in Year 2999.
-The festival coincides with other new year festivals celebrated on the first day of Vaisakh in other regions of the Indian Subcontinent such as the Pohela Boishakh, Bohag Bihu, Vishu, Puthandu among others.
+The festival coincides with other new year festivals celebrated on the first day of Vaisakh in other regions of the Indian subcontinent such as Puthandu, Pohela Boishakh, Bohag Bihu, and Vishu.

+It is one of three Sikh celebrations still calculated using the traditional Bikrami calendar, alongside Bandi Chhor Divas and Guru Nanak Gurpurab, where as the rest are determined now as per the Nanakshahi calendar.

 Etymology and pronunciation

-The word Vaisakhi or Baisakhi is an Apabhraṃśa form evolved from the word Vaishākhī (वैशाखी), derived from the name of the Indian month of Vaishakha.
+The word Vaisakhi or Baisakhi is an Apabhraṃśa form evolved from the word Vaiśākhī (वैशाखी), derived from the name of the Indian month of Vaishakha.
 There is no distinction between sounds 'sha' (श) & 'sa' (स) and between 'va' (व) & 'ba' (ब) in Prakrit & Apbhramsa.
 Hence the name, Vaisakhi or Baisakhi.
-In tonal languages like Bengali, it is pronounced as 'Boishakhi'.
 Vaisakhi which is observed on Sankranti of Vaisakh (Vaishakh) month literally means 'related to Vaisakh month', which in turn is derived from the name of a Nakshatra known as Vishakha.
 In Punjab region, the word Vaisakhi is common, but in the Dogra regions, and the Doabi and Malwai dialects of Punjab, speakers often substitute a B for a V, so it is known as Baisakhi or Basakhi; also people in Jammu call it Basoa.
-The spelling used depends on the region of the speaker.

 Hinduism

-For some Hindus, the first day of Vaisakh marks the traditional solar new year, in Assam, Bengal, Bihar, Himachal Pradesh, Haryana, Kerala, Odisha, Punjab Tamil Nadu, Uttar Pradesh, Uttrakhand and other parts of India.
+For most of the Hindus, the first day of Vaisakh marks the traditional solar new year, in Assam, Bengal, Bihar, Himachal Pradesh, Haryana, Kerala, Odisha, Punjab Tamil Nadu, Uttar Pradesh, Uttrakhand and other parts of India.
 However, this is not the universal new year for all Hindus.
 For some, such as those in and near Gujarat, the new year festivities coincide with the five-day Diwali festival.
 For others, the new year falls on Cheti Chand, Gudi Padwa and Ugadi which falls a few weeks earlier.
 The harvest is complete and crops ready to sell, representing a time of plenty for the farmers.
 Fairs and special thanksgiving pujas (prayers) are common in the Hindu tradition.
 It is available in the Vanis of the saints that in Satlok, the Vaisakhi-like atmosphere always remains there.

 It is regionally known by many names among the Hindus, though the festivities and its significance is similar.
 It is celebrated by Hindus bathing in sacred rivers, as they believe that river goddess Ganges descended to earth on Vaisakhi from Svarga.
 Some rivers considered particularly sacred include the Ganges, Jhelum and Kaveri.
 Hindus visit temples, meet friends and party over festive foods.